North Florida

 • Heavy downpours

 Additionally, high wildfire danger is expected on Sunday due to gusty winds and extreme drought conditions.
+A Wind Advisory is in effect for frequent gusts of 35-45 mph, which may enhance the spread of any ongoing or new wildfires.
 Practice wildfire prevention measures.

 areas at risk for thunderstorms include: